Types of Financial Aid

 Federal PELL Grant

 A Federal Pell Grant may be available to an undergraduate student with financial needs.
 Values range depending on degree of need, cost of education, enrollment status and congressional funding level.
-In most cases, Federal Pell grants do not have to be repaid.
+In most cases, Federall Pell grants do not have to be repaid.

 Federal Student Loans